pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 “Do all the good you can, by all the means you can, in all the ways you can, in all the places you can, at all the times you can, to all the people you can, as long as you ever can.”
 --John Wesley

+"Loving yourself is not antithetical to health; it is intrinsic to health.
+You can't take good care of a thing you hate."
+--Lindy West, quoted by Johann Hari in *Magic Pill*

 "If only we'd stop trying to be happy we could have a pretty good time."
 --Edith Wharton